 Brand identity - definition

-When looking for an answer to the question of what brand identity really is, it is worth referring to book definitions that specifically and scientifically explain this term.
-Maciej Dębski w "Creating a strong brand" proposed a succinct definition that brand identity is "the way the brand creator wants it to be perceived by consumers."
+Seeking answers to the question of what it really is brand identityIt is worth referring to book definitions that specifically and scientifically explain the term.
+Maciej Dębski in "Creating a strong brand" proposed a succinct definition stating that brand identity is "the way the brand creator wants the brand to be perceived by consumers."
 Agnieszka Kochaniec in "Instruments for introducing the brand to the market " he adds that "it should indicate the benefits that a brand can provide to individuals, as well as the arguments for purchasing the brand's products."

 A brand must have an identity.
 From a strictly marketing point of view, the authors of the book "Marketing of services " drew attention to the fact that "brand identity is a comprehensive message about the brand, sent by the seller to potential recipients via all marketing tools."
 In the three definitions above brand identity has a common denominator.
 It is the process of communicating and informing your customers about your brand, its features and valuesh.
 You can imagine it as a set of invisible elements, constantly communicated and distributed to the minds of consumers.